rougestarcloak/rougestarcloak/README.md

   - see me ? my timezone is utc+8 , and i play on the weekends 🌃

    - roleplay ? yes ! i like light-hearted silly roleplays 🐕

+   - befriend me ? i don't accept random friend reqs , especially in the mlp safe area . ask me first ! and i apologize if i say no

    - hang out ? sure !! my socials are linked in my [@carrd](https://marsywarsy.carrd.co/) 🎊